-We assign OLB a ba1 score for Profitability, at the level of the initial score.
+We assign OLB a baa2 score for Profitability, at the level of the initial score.
 It reflects our expectation that OLB's cost reduction measures will help the bank absorb and likely more than offset earnings pressure and additional risk costs in the volatile economic environment.

 In an environment of rising interest rates, we expect OLB to benefit from higher variable rates on interest rate swaps, as well as from a repricing of its nonmortgage loan book.
-The €7.3 billion of mortgage loans that the bank had granted to customers as of yearend 2022 will reprice very gradually because they are mostly long-term fixed-rate loans.
+The €7.3 billion of mortgage loans that the bank had granted to customers as of year-end 2022 will reprice very gradually because they are mostly long-term fixed-rate loans.
 At the same time, OLB benefits from very limited repricing dynamics within its retail-focused deposit base.
 Accordingly, OLB expects its reported preliminary net interest margin improvement by 27 basis points to 2.49% in 2022 to capture only a part of its upside potential.
 As a rule of thumb, OLB believes every 1% point of higher interest rates could increase its net interest income by about €40 million.

-OLB's cost reduction measures have been increasingly reflected in an improved cost-to-income ratio of 50% during the first nine months of 2022, down from 63% in 2021 and 75% in 2019.
-We expect the bank to make additional progress towards its target cost-to-income ratio of 40% (OLB reported a preliminary cost-to-income ratio of 42.3% for full year 2022, excluding regulatory charges), which will result in a much improved capacity to absorb future cost inflation or unexpectedly high credit losses.
+OLB's cost reduction measures have been increasingly reflected in an improved cost-to-income ratio of 42% in 2022, down from 63% in 2021 and 75% in 2019.
+We expect the bank to make additional progress towards its target cost-to-income ratio of 40%, which will result in a much improved capacity to absorb future cost inflation or unexpectedly high credit losses.